ikrima/gamedevguide/content/dev-notes/git-commands.md

 * you need to use python 2.7
 * you can use this to sync from perforce to a git and back (it's brittle)
 * when doing git clone, you have to specify to use client spec `git p4 clone //depot/main/BBR/Source . --use-client-spec`
-  * can also exlcude paths and have multiple depot paths
+  * can also exclude paths and have multiple depot paths
 * with different directory structures, you can reformat patch files: <https://stackoverflow.com/questions/931882/how-to-apply-a-git-patch-from-one-repository-to-another>
   ````bash
   $ cat patch_file | git am   \